DrewPartin/MSSA_Assignments/README.md

-Assignment 4.4: Microsoft Forms Application (Coffee Shop), add/delete orders using inheritance from an abstract class (C#) Assignment 5.1: Calculator & Employee System with menu, interfaces, and error handling using Windows Forms and C# Assignment 5.3: FileStream with serialization in Binary, XML, and JSON using a Windows Forms Application in C#
+Assignment 4.4: Microsoft Forms Application (Coffee Shop), add/delete orders using inheritance from an abstract class (C#) Assignment 5.1: Calculator & Employee System with menu, interfaces, and error handling using Windows Forms and C# Assignment 5.3: FileStream with serialization in Binary, XML, and JSON using a Windows Forms Application in C# Assignment 5.4: WinForms library app with add/delete functionality, using classes/methods referenced from a separately created dll file (C#)